 Investigation by Lawyer with Experience

-The goal of the investigation is to find the cause and origin of the flames.
+For our fire investigation lawyers, the goal is to find the cause and origin of the flames.
 The first thing we do is examine the scene with the experts that we hire:

 “It’s crucial to do an independent investigation in any case involving third-degree burns or wrongful death, so we work closely with experienced investigators to determine the actual cause of an explosion,” said Eric Hageman, a lawyer who has won third-degree burn lawsuits.
 “In doing so, we have found liability for things such as failure to comply with safety regulations, product defects and, in a recent case, for failure to protect against a phenomenon known as odor fade.”

-Our attorneys have recovered millions of dollars on behalf of house and residential fire victims in cases involving faulty wiring, upholstered furniture, gas explosions, flammable liquids and smoke detectors.
-In every case, we have to look at the facts, insurance and other corporate documents, real estate documents and other evidence to determine who can be sued by the victim or their family.
+Our fire lawsuit attorneys have recovered millions of dollars on behalf of house and apartment fire victims in cases involving faulty wiring, upholstered furniture, gas explosions, flammable liquids, and smoke detectors.
+In every case, we have to look at the facts, insurance and other corporate documents, real estate documents, and other evidence to determine who can be sued by the victim or their family.

 Home Fire Statistics